Why is there no calcium in Vitamin100 Multivitamin?

 |81-100||Above ideal||Obtain advice from your physician, physician assistant, or nurse practitioner.
 Some patients may feel better at this level without any side effects.||Obtain advice from your physician, physician assistant, or nurse practitioner.
 Some patients may feel better at this level without any side effects.||Variable|

 |>100||Toxic||Stop and see your physician, physician assistant, or nurse practitioner.||Stop and see your physician, physician assistant, or nurse practitioner.||Variable|

 Does a person’s Vitamin D level fluctuate throughout the year?

 Yes.
 Vitamin D levels are generally lower in the winter months and higher during the summer months due to variable sun exposure.
 Some patients may need to adjust their doses according to the time of year (e.g., a lower dose may be needed to keep the level ideal in the summer and a higher dose for the winter).

-Are there signs and symptoms associated with abnormal levels of vitamin D?
+Are there signs and symptoms associated with high Vitamin d levels?